Comereal2/GameJamToolkit/README.md

 ## Usage
 This package contains different tools used to swiftly create things, for which you usually dont have time during a game jam such as:
 - a basic main menu
-- a built in, easy to use, dialogue system
-- a configurable save system
+- multiple components with generalized use

-All of these can be created using the **tools** menu on your taskbar.
+All of these can be created using the **tools** menu on your taskbar or added via components on game objects.

+## Tools
+This package currently comes with one main tool - the main menu creator and its many submodules.

+### Main menu
+Consists of a few

+## Components